VMBlakelock/bouquetnblooms/README.md

 The developer has tried to incorporate as much of the project criteria as possible in the time left to create, to show there is an understanding there of the requirements of full stack implementation.
-For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the products and the fact this site sells subscriptions is therefore completely different to that of Boutique_Ado.
+For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the products that are on offer.

-Finally and again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it for this project.
+Finally and again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it as the project was developed.
-This can be seen in the commit history.
+This can be seen in the beginning of the commit history.

 *Created for education purposes only*